.png)

 How to find your entity type in Minnesota

-Where to find your Minnesota entity type
+You can find your entity type in three places:

-At the top of your formation document
+Certificate of Formation, Organization, or Incorporation: stated at the top of your formation document

 How to find your formation date in Minnesota